Are you an advisor? Go to Unbiased Pro

 Is North Dakota a good place to retire?

-According to data from the U.S. Census Bureau in 2020, North Dakota had a population of approximately 770,000 people, with over 16% of the population being over the age of 65, making it one of the top states with a large retirement population.
+According to data from the U.S. Census Bureau in 2024, North Dakota had a population of approximately 800,000 people, with 17% of the population over the age of 65.
+So, retirees: You’ll have plenty of company if you decide to retire in North Dakota.

 If you need help getting ready for retirement and don’t know where to start, we can connect you to a financial advisor perfectly suited to meet your needs and help you plan the perfect retirement.
 Find out more here.

-What age can you retire in North Dakota?
+What is the retirement age in North Dakota?

 • Social Security benefits: The earliest age at which you can begin receiving Social Security benefits is 62, but if you delay taking benefits, your monthly payments will increase.
 Full retirement age (FRA) is between 66 and 67, depending on your birth year.
 Delaying benefits until after FRA can result in even higher monthly payments.